ur-fault/fyodor/README.md

 ## What this is not ?

-This project does not handle input, communication with OS or anything like that.
-It is only a renderer.
+This project started as just renderer, but it evolved into a simple UI framework or something like that.
+Though it does not handle input and such, it just provides a way to draw UI elements to the screen.
+But included UI elements consume crossterm events and work with them.

 ## Features

 - [x] Double buffering
 - [x] Frames (basically rect with pos and size which can be clipped or not)
 - [x] Multiplatform
+- [ ] Basic UI elements
 - [ ] Layers

 ## Examples

-You can find them in the `examples` folder as other rust projects.
+You can find them in the `examples` folder as with other rust projects.